 Each type is favored for different applications in studio and live settings.

-Find out the uses and drawbacks of condenser and dynamic microphones.
+Find out the pros and cons of dynamic and condenser microphones.

 Every musician, engineer, producer, or drunken karaoke singer has come into contact with a microphone at some time in their life.
 But not all microphones are created equally.
 Not only are there different models of microphones, but also different construction designs that can use very different operation methods to amplify and capture a sound source.

-The primary differences between dynamic and condenser microphones are as follows:
+The primary differences between dynamic vs condenser microphones are as follows:

 Construction: Dynamic microphones use magnets and coils to convert sound waves into electrical current, while condenser microphones use an electrically-charged backplate assembly.